 Parent Partner Support - a fellow parent or caregiver of an individual diagnosed with a disability who can lend a listening ear, share their experiences, and offer advice as you go through your journey.
-If you are needing additional support contact Kristen Krambeer at The Arc of East Central lowa at kkrambeer@arceci.org to be connected to a parent partner.
+If you are needing additional support contact The Arc of East Central Iowa at ContactUs@arceci.org to be connected to a parent partner.